MA-Barracas/iterative-methods/readme.md

 **Mathematical and Applied Perspective:**
 For a loss function $\( L(\theta) \)$ parameterized by $\(\theta\)$, a basic step is:

 $$\[
 \theta^{(t+1)} = \theta^{(t)} - \alpha \nabla_{\theta} L(\theta^{(t)}),
 \]$$

-where \(\alpha\) is the learning rate.
-In deep learning contexts, \(\nabla_{\theta} L\) is computed via backpropagation.
+where $\(\alpha\)$ is the learning rate.
+In deep learning contexts, $\(\nabla_{\theta} L\)$ is computed via backpropagation.
 While vanilla SGD is foundational, ongoing research explores adaptive methods like Adam, AdaGrad, and RMSProp, or even more sophisticated second-order approximations.
 These iterative refinements help cope with high-dimensional, non-convex optimization landscapes.

 **Connections to Models:**
 - **Deep Learning (Vanilla Networks, CNNs, RNNs, Transformers, Autoencoders):** All rely on gradient-based iterative methods for parameter updates.
 For example, Transformer architectures—central to modern NLP and vision tasks—are trained by iteratively adjusting billions of parameters using gradients derived from massive datasets.